TruSat/trusat-learn/docs/earth-space-program.md

 As explained below, TruSat is a first step—a set of experiments in Earth-scale collective action—on the path to Earth’s Space Program.

-### VI.B.
-Diversifying, Democratizing, and Decentralizing Space Endeavors
+### Diversifying, Democratizing, and Decentralizing Space Endeavors

 Embodied in the vision of Earth’s Space Program are imperatives to diversify, democratize, and decentralize space endeavors.